-Our Expressive Therapy program is run out of our headquarters in Moore Park Sydney in 10, ninety-minute sessions held over the course of a school term.
+Our Expressive Therapy program is run out of our headquarters in Macquarie Park Sydney in 10, ninety-minute sessions held over the course of a school term.

 There are 4-6 school aged children (up to 14 years) in each session, grouped by age and referral issues, and each group is conducted by three of our highly trained expressive therapists – ensuring high therapist to child ratios and multiple viewpoints on each child’s behaviour.